The EHCP Working Document

 The Local Authority must send an initial version of the EHCP working document when sending their initial response to the appeal.
 Although the Local Authority should propose any amendments at this stage, in practice it rarely happens, and parents or young people (or their representative if they have one) often have to propose the amendments they are seeking first.

-However, it needs to be absolutely clear as to the provision the child or young person will receive, so the vague wording often found in EHCPs and statements isn’t sufficient to take legal action.
+However, the provision needs to be absolutely clear, so the vague wording often found in EHCPs isn’t sufficient to take legal action.

 The Level of Detail that is Necessary is: